-The Knowledge Base application in the Conversation Builder platform allows you to create and manage knowledge bases and articles, which are then processed by our NLU engine.
-This allows your bot to leverage intents and entities to recommend the most accurate articles to an inquiring consumer.
+The Knowledge Base application in the Conversation Builder platform lets you to create and manage knowledge bases and articles, which are then processed by an NLU engine.
+This allows the bot to leverage intents and entities to recommend the most accurate articles to an inquiring consumer.
 FAQ bots and Agent Advisor widgets are both driven by a knowledge base full of articles, intelligently delivering the right content to the consumer at the right time.

 How a knowledge base works